MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-entity-registration.md

 ## Schema table

 Bot creators can use sample JSON code to register [entities](advanced-entities-slot-filling.md).
 Entities resolve to complex data types.
-You can manually map CLU entities to PVA data types by using the following JSON code blocks.
+You can manually map CLU entities to Power Virtual Agents data types by using the following JSON code blocks.

 To register the following data types, copy/paste the relative code block listed below by selecting **Copy code**.